 All-in-all, it was super easy and quick and much more manageable than we had initially thought for this project.

 A few hours later when at the grocery store, we picked up some firewood + wine, and enjoyed the last day of summer outside in our backyard!

 To order your own kit, Swenson Granite Works locations are based all throughout New England (MA, CT, NH, ME)!

-For my CT friends + family, the closest location is in Newton, CT.
+For my CT friends + family, the closest location is in Newtown, CT.

 And for my Boston friends + family, the closest location is in Hanover, MA.